spatelak/Virtual_Filesystem/README.md

   (ii) ./simpleFS
   #### Note: This builds an image for filesystem that is 20 blocks large with each block of size 512 bytes.

-2. Now under fuse_fs run make command to build a daemo.
+2. Now under fuse_fs run make command to build a daemon.

 3. Run: ./fusefs -s -d [mount_point]
  -> Here the mount_point refers to an empty scratch directory created by you.